vikrantkamat/trae-agent/README.md

 export OPENAI_BASE_URL="your-openai-compatible-api-base-url"
 ```

-Although you can pass your API key directly using the `api_key` argument, we suggest utilizing [python-dotenv](https://pypi.org/project/python-dotenv/) to add `MODEL_API_KEY="My API Key"` to your `.env` file.
+Although you can pass your API key directly using the `api_key` argument, I suggest utilizing [python-dotenv](https://pypi.org/project/python-dotenv/) to add `MODEL_API_KEY="My API Key"` to your `.env` file.
 This approach helps prevent your API key from being exposed in source control.

 ### Basic Usage